The incline bench press is a great exercise for those who want to target the upper chest muscle for strength and size.

 Secondary Muscle Groups:

-An incline dumbbell press is an effective exercise that has been used for decades, but it's not always practical at home unless you have a range of dumbbells and a bench.
+An incline dumbbell press is an effective exercise that has been used for decades, but it's not always practical at home unless you have a range of dumbbells and an incline bench.

 Adjustable Bench Alternatives (Easy DIY Solutions For Home Gyms)

-A good weight bench can be expensive, and you might not have the budget or space for one; however, that doesn’t mean you can’t perform bench exercises at home.
+A good weight bench can be expensive, and you might not have the budget or space for one; however, that doesn’t mean you can’t perform bench exercises at home and make your own DIY bench press.
 Here are some creative ways to get your body into the right position for an incline press:

 A Stack Of Towels